apache/nifi-site/src/pages/markdown/gpg.md

     Signed-off-by: Bryan Bende <bbende@apache.org>
 ```

-See [GitHub Blog: GPG Signature Verification][github-gpg-signing] for more on setting this up.
+See [GitHub Blog: GPG Signature Verification][github-gpg-signing] for more information on setting this up.

 ## <a name="set-up-github-with-your-key">Set up GitHub with your key</a>